zakisaoud77/events-management/README.md

 ├── README.md
 ├── docker-compose.yaml
 ├── requirements.txt
+├── .env.test
 └── .env
 ```
 We can find the following files :
 - settings.py : which contains the mongodb information (the database uri and database name).
-We use .env file to save the mongodb database information.
+We use .env file to save the mongodb database information (.env.test for the integration test database)
 - mongodb.py : which contains three principal functions : one for mongodb connection creation, second to close the connection and last to get the mongodb database.
 - events_crud.py : which contains the basic functions that we use to create, select, delete or update the different resources on the mongodb database.
 - events_api.py : which contains the different FastApi routes.